cakephp/docs/en/orm/associations.rst

 .. note::

     If a column is shared by multiple hasOne associations, you must qualify it with the association alias.
-    In the above example, the 'label' column is qualified with the 'HomeAddress' and 'WorkAddress' aliases.
+    In the above example, the 'label' column is qualified with the 'HomeAddresses' and 'WorkAddresses' aliases.

 Possible keys for hasOne association arrays include: